blues/app-accelerators/15-greenhouse-monitor/README.md

 * Use heat shrink tubing over the BME280 sensor and/or waterproof tape.
 You may also place the BME280 sensor in the waterproof box housing the other electronics, although the heat produced by the electronics may slightly raise the temperature inside the box.

+### Synchronization Mode

+To consume less power and potentially less bandwidth, you may want to consider changing the `hub.set` request from `continuous` mode to `periodic` mode with appropriate values for `inbound` and `outbound`.
+See [Configuring Synchronization Modes](https://dev.blues.io/notecard/notecard-walkthrough/essential-requests/#configuring-synchronization-modes) for more details.
+When using periodic mode, set the environment variable polling interval to half of the `inbound` value.

+Initial alerts and cleared alerts are always sent immediately to Notehub, and are not affected by the `outbound` latency.

 ## Blues Community